 Since you only have 24hours, making it easy for donors to give is essential.
 Here’s #GivingTuesday tips to maximize the day.
 Make sure you have:

 If your team isn’t sure where to start with #GivingTuesday, then research, research, research.
 There is a ton of great literature and ready-made resources to help attract donors on one of the busiest giving days of the year.

-In today’s age of social media, everyone is well connected.
-With a peer-to-peer fundraising campaign, your team can take advantage of these networks to help drive donations towards the end of the year.
+In today’s age of social media, everyone is well connected and has the potential to help you reach a wider supporter base.
+With a peer-to-peer fundraising campaign, your team can leverage social networks to help drive donations in your year-end campaign.

 Here’s your essentials for launching a success peer-to-peer campaign at year-end: